glundgren93/learn/README.md

 learn continue               # Generate the next lesson for current topic
 # Edit the solution.ts file in the generated stage folder
-learn run                    # Run tests to check your solution learn hint                   # Get hints if you're stuck
+learn run                    # Run tests to check your solution learn run --stage stage-2    # Rerun tests for a specific stage learn hint                   # Get hints if you're stuck
 ```